Disease Guide ·Parvovirus ·2026

 2Can a puppy survive parvo?

-With aggressive veterinary treatment, 75-90% of puppies survive parvovirus.
-Without treatment, the mortality rate exceeds 90%.
-Survival depends on how quickly treatment begins, the puppy's age and overall health, the virus strain, and the breed (some breeds like Rottweilers have lower survival rates).
-Puppies that make it through the first 3-4 days of treatment usually go on to recover fully.
-Early treatment is the single most important factor in survival.
+With aggressive treatment, 75-90% survive.
+Without treatment, mortality exceeds 90%.
+Survival depends on treatment speed, age, health, virus strain, and breed.
+Puppies surviving the first 3-4 days usually recover fully.

 3How does a dog get parvo?

-Dogs get parvo through contact with infected feces — either directly or from contaminated environments.
-The virus can survive on surfaces, soil, and objects for months to years.
-Puppies can pick it up from sniffing contaminated ground at parks, sidewalks, pet stores, or shelters.
-People can carry the virus on shoes and clothing.
-Even indoor puppies can be exposed if the virus is tracked into the home.
-The virus is extremely resistant to most disinfectants — bleach is one of the few that kills it.
+Contact with infected feces directly or from contaminated surfaces.
+Puppies pick it up at parks, pet stores, or shelters.
+People carry it on shoes and clothing.
+The virus survives months to years and resists most disinfectants - bleach is one of the few that kills it.

 4At what age should puppies be vaccinated for parvo?